Nikitha-Rajendran/Nikitha-Rajendran/README.md

 Welcome to Nikitha's nook!

-- I am a Data Engineer at Deloitte.
+- I work with data at Deloitte.

 - I love finding an intersection between code and the things I am interested in.